MuhammedAlkhudiry/awn/README.md

-# عون (AWN)
+# عون (Awn)

 > A shadcn-style utility library for TypeScript - copy utilities into your project

-**عون** (AWN, meaning "help" in Arabic) is a collection of TypeScript utility functions that you can copy directly into your project, inspired by the shadcn/ui approach.
+**عون** (Awn, meaning "help" in Arabic) is a collection of TypeScript utility functions that you can copy directly into your project, inspired by the shadcn/ui approach.
 Instead of installing a heavy dependency, you get clean, typed utility functions that live in your codebase.

 ## Installation